rija1/university/wp-content/plugins/cookie-law-info/readme.txt

 - After activating the plugin, click **CookieYes** on your WordPress dashboard menu.

-- Click **Connect to Web App**.
+- Click **Connect to a new account**.
 You will be prompted to sign up for a new account or log in if you already have one.

 = Plugin updates =